 There is the Cuyahoga river that you can kayak on and that activity might be more to your liking.

-3) There’s a bit more diverse nature in this park:
+3) There’s a bit more diverse nature (and activities to do) in this park:

 Hocking Hills is pretty much similar across the board (huge caves, gorges and stuff).
 You can find some of that in Cuyahoga, but it’s more mixed there.

 4) Again, the Ledges Trail is something else:

 It’s a short trail, but it’s beauty really can match and compete with the stuff you see in Hocking Hills State Park.
 It’s a fairly easy trail to hike through, but the scenery in that trail is remarkable.

 Again, my advice is to visit both these parks: